S

 Test & document

-Evidence is gathered deliberately, findings are written for both operators and technical teams, and the work stays tied to real risk.
+Evidence gathered deliberately, findings written for operators and leadership.

 Remediate & retest

-Fix guidance, retest support, and recurring ownership stay available when the environment needs more than a one-time report drop.
+Fix guidance, retest support, and recurring ownership when needed.

 Pressure Profile